ganto/ansible-acme_tiny/docs/getting-started.rst

     hostname

 Obviously, the :doc:`defaults` might not be suitable for everybody.
-Especially the :envvar:`acme_tiny__domain` variable is likely to be defined individually.
+Especially the :envvar:`acme_tiny__domain` variable needs to be defined individually.
-This can be done via host variables in :file:`/etc/ansible/host_vars/<hostname>/acme_tiny.yml`.
+This can be done via Ansible host variables in :file:`/etc/ansible/host_vars/<hostname>/acme_tiny.yml`.

-If there are multiple certificates that should be managed with this Ansible role the individual configurations would be defined in separate "domain" files (e.g. :file:`/etc/ansible/vars/<domain>.yml`) and then passed with the Ansible ``--extra-vars`` argument to the playbook run.
+If there are multiple certificates that should be managed with this Ansible role, the individual configurations could be defined in separate "domain" files (e.g. :file:`/etc/ansible/vars/<domain>.yml`) and then passed with the Ansible ``--extra-vars`` argument to the playbook execution.

 ..
  Local Variables: